-The German NGO Dreilinden gGmbH is offering Dreilinden Scholarship for LGBTI activists to pursue MA programme.
+The German NGO Dreilinden gGmbH is offering Dreilinden funding for LGBTI activists to pursue MA programme.
 The selected applicants will participate in the 2018/2019 ISS MA Programme in Development Studies, major Social Policy for Development (SPD).

 It is designed for those wishing to start or continue their professional careers in the area of development.

 Situated in The Hague, the International Institute of Social Studies (ISS) is an international graduate school of policy-oriented critical social science.
 It brings together students and teachers from the Global South and the North in a European environment.

 - Course Level: The studentships are available to pursue MA programme.